Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Simulation study

 \subsection{Connection to main text}

-This appendix supports the material in Section~\ref{sim_mainpaper_sec} of the main paper.
-Here we detail a simulation study to illustrate the efficacy of the model proposed in the main paper; Appendix~\ref{par_est_sec} and \ref{misspec_sec} consider parameter estimation and robustness under model misspecification, respectively.
+This appendix supports the material in Section~\ref{sim_mainpaper_sec} of the main text.
+Here we detail a simulation study to illustrate the efficacy of the proposed model proposed.
+Appendix~\ref{par_est_sec} and \ref{misspec_sec} consider parameter estimation and robustness under model misspecification, respectively.
+Given the complexity and high-dimensionality of the dataset used in our application, we consider here a simplified version of the model adopted in Section~\ref{app_sec} of the main text.